klebergermano/react_email/README.md

 npm run dev
 ```

-\* Was necessary remove the "\_example" from the "_configNodemailer_example.js_" to conrrectly import it to sendNodemailer.js
+\* Is necessary remove the "\_example" from the "_configNodemailer_example.js_" to conrrectly import it to sendNodemailer.js

 \* Also don't forget to put your own config information in "server/nodemailer/configNodemailer.js"